Root Canal Treatment West Palm Beach

 The tooth will then be filled with gutta-percha, a biocompatible substance, before it is sealed off to prevent possible reinfection in the future.
 Impressions of your tooth will then be taken so that a customized crown can be crafted and put into place within a few weeks.

-Depending on the tooth, it may take one (most commonly) to two appointments to complete treatment.
-There are odd times when the complexity of the tooth or the extent of infection requires additional appointments.
+Depending on the tooth, it may take one or two appointments to complete treatment.
+That said, there are odd times when the complexity of the tooth or the extent of infection requires additional visits.